-- 1. Exempts from competitive bidding the procurement and award of a public improvement contract for the construction of the New Elephant Habitat; and - 2.
-Adopts as its findings in support of such exemption the justifications, information and reasoning set forth on the attached Exhibits A and B, which are incorporated by this reference as if set forth in full; and
+- 1. Exempts from competitive bidding the procurement and award of a public improvement contract for the construction of the New Education Center; and - 2.
+Adopts as its findings in support of such exemption the justifications, information and reasoning set forth on the attached Exhibits A and B, which are incorporated by this reference as if set forth in full; and - 3.
+Authorizes the Chief Operating Officer to prepare a form of Request for Proposals for Construction Management/General Contractor that includes as criteria for contractor selection the contractor's proposed contract management costs for pre-construction services, contractor's proposed overhead and profit costs for construction services, contractor's demonstrated public improvement project experience and expertise, the contractor's demonstrated Construction Manager/General Contractor project experience, the contractor's completion of projects of similar scale and complexity, the contractor's demonstrated quality and schedule control, the contractor's experience in incorporating sustainability construction practices and design into projects, and the contractor's record of and commitment to the use of minority, women and emerging small businesses (MWESB) and any other criteria that ensures a successful, timely, and quality project, in the best interest of Metro; and

-- 3. Authorizes the Chief Operating Officer to prepare a form of Request for Proposals for Construction Management/General Contractor that includes as criteria for contractor selection the contractor's proposed contract management costs, contractor's demonstrated public improvement project experience and expertise, the contractor's demonstrated Construction Manager/General Contractor project experience, the contractor's completion of projects of similar scale and complexity, the contractor's experience in incorporating sustainability construction practices and design into projects, and the use of minority, women and emerging small businesses (MWESB) and any other criteria that ensures a successful, timely, and quality project, in the best interest of Metro and the Oregon Zoo; and - 4.
-Following the approval of said form of Request of Proposals by the Office of the Metro Attorney, to issue such approved form, and thereafter to receive responsive proposals for evaluation; and - 5.
-Following evaluation of the responses to the Request for Proposals, authorizes the Chief Operating Officer to execute a contract with the most advantageous proposer to construct the New Elephant Habitat.
+- 4. Following the approval of said form of Request of Proposals by the Office of the Metro Attorney, to issue such approved form, and thereafter to receive responsive proposals for evaluation; and - 5.
+Following evaluation of the responses to the Request for Proposals, authorizes the Chief Operating Officer to execute a contract with the most advantageous proposer to construct the New Education Center.